Bostwickenator/open-battery-information/ArduinoOBI/README.md

 ## Hardware

-This simple interface can be built using an Ardunio Uno and some external resistors.
+This simple interface can be built using an Ardunio Uno, Nano, or other 5V ATmega328P board and some external resistors.

 ![screenshot](../docs/images/arduino-obi.png)